MercuryGH/gl-projects/rasterize/README.md

 * [stb image](https://github.com/nothings/stb)
 * [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) (read `obj` file)

-All thirdpartiy sources are included in `brep/thirdparty`, which will be built by CMake commands.

 ## 用户界面使用说明

 1. Select a model and click `Load instance` button to load the model.
 Then the number of triangles of the model is shown.
 5 `obj` models are available by default.